Can Stress Cause Acid Reflux?

 Stomach acid is a digestive fluid produced by the stomach glands to break down food into absorbable nutrients.
 It is a mixture of hydrochloric acid, enzymes, and mucus that helps to maintain the acidic pH of the stomach.

 The acid also serves as a protective barrier against harmful bacteria and parasites.
-However, when the stomach produces too much acid or the sphincter muscle between the stomach and esophagus is weakened, stomach acid can flow back into the esophagus, causing heartburn and acid reflux disease.
+When the stomach produces too much acid or the sphincter muscle between the stomach and esophagus is weakened, stomach acid can flow back into the esophagus, causing heartburn and acid reflux disease.

 Treatment options for reflux disease include lifestyle changes, medication, and surgery in severe cases.